April 6, 2018

 Fixed price as well as time and materials, as noted in the title, are two main models that development agencies use to bill their customers.
 Fixed price suggests that there is a fixed budget and usually a timeline for delivering a project with a known scope.
 Both sides agree on them before starting a project and do not expect any amendments during its implementation.

-Time and materials is a leaner model in which a client is billed for the time they spend on the project, no matter how long it takes.
+Time and materials pricing method is a leaner model in which a client is billed for the time they spend on the project, no matter how long it takes.
 This also includes any third party materials that are used in the project.

 First of all, let's see how the price is formed for a fixed budget: it consists of the project estimation plus some risk margin (most often it's around 20-30% of the whole project costs).